mariavaghani/Disaster-Response-messages-NLP/README.md

 ├── runtime.txt >>> helping Heroku to choose version of Python<br />
 └── requirement.txt >>> helping Heroku with downloading packages<br />

+# Installation
+All the libraries required for the app to run are listed in the requirement.txt file

+# Project Motivation
+The platform helps essential services and first responders to quickly identify relevant messages at the time of crisis to assess the situation and deploy adequate forces where needed.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.